MicrosoftDocs/win32/desktop-src/CIMWin32Prov/excludefromautochk-method-in-class-win32-logicaldisk.md

 ---
-Description: Excludes disks from the autochk operation to be run at the next reboot. ms.assetid: 5df2bc3b-e149-4853-aa02-af4cb8af6da0 ms.tgt_platform: multiple
+description: Excludes disks from the autochk operation to be run at the next reboot. ms.assetid: 5df2bc3b-e149-4853-aa02-af4cb8af6da0 ms.tgt_platform: multiple
 title: ExcludeFromAutochk method of the Win32_LogicalDisk class